Sashoss/VariantAnnotator/README.md

 # **Installation**

-download and extract the sftware folder
+download and extract the zip folder

 cd into the extracted directory and run,